 At Alternative to Meds Center, the goal is not merely to guide each client on how to quit Effexor or other drugs, but to learn methods that are most likely to promote natural mental health.
 Thus, there is no need to rely on artificially numbing or dampening unwanted symptoms.
 Nutrients play no small part in healing and normalizing the neurochemistry after Effexor cessation.
-Nutrients are the building blocks that are needed for the construction of robust neurochemistry and the distribution of adequate natural neurotransmitters in a healthy body.
-Nutrition is best delivered in the form of digestible, nutrient-dense, organic, unprocessed foods.22,23 Supplements are also vital and provided according to nutritional testing as needed.
-Fermented foods along with probiotics daily also support the microbiome, and that helps restore optimum body and CNS function.21
+As covered well in orthomolecular medicine research, nutrients are the building blocks that are needed for the construction of robust neurochemistry and the distribution of adequate natural neurotransmitters in a healthy body.
+Alternative to Meds Center is the only orthomolecular facility of its kind in the United States.
+Nutrition is best delivered in the form of digestible, nutrient-dense, organic, unprocessed foods.22,23 Prescribed supplements are also vital and provided according to nutritional testing as needed.
+Fermented foods along with probiotics daily also support the microbiome, and that helps restore the gut-brain axis for optimum body and CNS function.21

 Contact Alternative to Meds Center for much more information on how our Effexor tapering protocols work.
 We have helped thousands of clients to become free of the pain and suffering and unpredictable results of prescription drugs.
 Find out how it is possible to achieve natural mental health as an exciting and fundamental benefit of a successful Effexor tapering treatment program, delivered in our warm, welcoming, and compassionate residential setting.